 Both feature amazing mapping technology; the bathymetric mapping of the PR0+ is exceptionally detailed, and with an incredible wireless Wi-Fi range of 330 ft it has one of the most impressive casting ranges on the market.

 The FishHunter 3D truly shines with its mapping modes, of which there are 5, which is more than the single bathymetric mode present in the PRO Plus.
-The Deeper Pro+ is smaller and lighter than the FishHunter 3D, but it also has only about half of the battery life per charge.
+The Deeper Pro+ is smaller and lighter than the FishHunter 3D – great features for casting performance – but it also has only about half of the battery life per charge of the FishHunter.

-Conversely, some may find this more difficult to operate and understand, given the wider range of functions available, although the app is certainly designed to be user-friendly, which is also true of the Deeper app used with the PRO+.
+Some may find the FishHunter more difficult to operate and understand, given the wider range of functions available, although the app is certainly designed to be user-friendly, which is also true of the Deeper app used with the PRO+.

-The versatility and useful features of the FishHunter finder such as 10-hour battery life, standard night fishing capability, and Directional casting make the FishHunter 3D a product many anglers will love.
+However, the versatility and useful features of the FishHunter finder such as 10-hour battery life, standard night fishing capability, and directional casting ability make the FishHunter 3D a product many anglers will love.